Carleman type inequalities for fractional relativistic operators: Introduction and main result

-provided the same spatial decay is assumed for the initial data.
-Then, Section \ref{Sect:HeatPotential} is devoted to the study of solutions to Problem \eqref{eq:proRel}.
-We prove that the quantity \eqref{energy:lambda} is still finite in the case of a bounded potential.
-This is a done by a fixed point argument.
-Finally in the last two sections we provide two families of Carleman estimates.
-In Section \ref{Sect:Carleman1} we show convexity estimates with linear exponential weight for solutions to Problem~\eqref{eq:proRel}.
-This is stated in the theorem below, where the operator $H_m^{\alpha}$ is defined in Proposition \ref{prop:leibniz}. \begin{theorem} Let $N\ge 1$, $s\in (0,1/2]$, $m>0$, $\lambda\in \RN$ with $|\lambda|<m$, and $u$ be a solution to Problem~\eqref{eq:proRel} with $V\in L^\infty([0,1]\times \RN)$, such that $u\in L^2(e^{\lambda \cdot x}dx)$ and $u^2\in \operatorname{Dom}((-\Delta+m^2)^{2s})$.
-Let $\omega(t,x)=e^{At}e^{\lambda\cdot x}$.
-Then the following inequality holds
+Finally, in Section \ref{Sect:Carleman1}, we show Carleman-type estimates with linear exponential weight for solutions to Problem~\eqref{eq:proRel}.
+This is stated in the theorem below, where the operator $H_m^{s}$ is defined in Proposition \ref{prop:leibniz} as